Magisk-Modules-Repo/PIXELARITY/README.md

     2. Rename bootanimation-dark.zip to bootanimation.zip
     3. Replace existing bootanimation.zip with the renamed file
     4. Reboot
+- Currently this module is being reworked and will add Android R Beta GSI support.
+For further information check our Telegram Chat Group

 # Instructions
 - Download and install the module